lkister/JS_2D_Game/README.md

 2. Phaser
 3. Webpack

+Developing in progress.
+Game doesn't work on mobile.

-How to play:
+### How to play:
 Use keyboard arrows lefto and rigth to move.
 Press SPACE key to jump.
+Click on screen to go Fullscreen